SaifulShaik/Chat-Bot-AI/README.md

 2. Training.py File:
 3. CB1.py: This Python script is the main chatbot application.
 It loads the trained model, reads user input, predicts the intent of the input using the model, and generates an appropriate response based on the predicted intent and the responses defined in the JSON file.

+**KEY POINT:**
-**KEY POINT:** ALWAYS RUN THE TRAINING PY FIRST AFTER MAKING CHANGES FOR THE BOT TO WORK.
+- ALWAYS RUN THE TRAINING PY FIRST AFTER MAKING CHANGES FOR THE BOT TO WORK.
+- AFTER RUNNING THE TRAINING FILE YOU WILL GET MULTIPLE OTHER FILES.
+DO NOT TOUCH THEM THEY ARE NEEDED FOR THE CB1.PY FILE WHEN IT IS RUNNED.
+- RUN THE CB1.PY FILE FOR THE FRONT PAGE.

 ## Json File
 The JSON file contains a collection of "intents", where each intent represents a specific action or query that the chatbot can handle.
 Each intent has three main components: